fitexmage/Esotery/README.md

 # Esotery
 This game is written in Java 1.8.0 using MVC.
-Players need to use mouse to control the character, making them become strong and explore the world.
+Players need to use mouse to control the character, making them become strong and explore the Esotery world.
 Players do not need to use keyboard.

 # File structure